samschott/maestral/README.md

 - [Dropbox Python SDK docs](https://dropbox-sdk-python.readthedocs.io/en/latest/)

-If you are using the macOS app bundle, please consider sponsoring the project with £1 per month to offset the cost of an Apple Develper account to sign and notiarize the bundle.
+If you are using the macOS app bundle, please consider sponsoring the project with £1 per month to offset the cost of an Apple Developer account to sign and notiarize the bundle.

 ## System requirements

-- macOS (10.14 or higher for binary) or Linux
+- macOS (10.13 or higher for binary) or Linux
 - Python 3.6 or higher
 - For the system tray icon on Linux:
   - [gnome-shell-extension-appindicator](https://github.com/ubuntu/gnome-shell-extension-appindicator)